 Value limit - a way to determine if the municipality can create a TID.
 The value of taxable property in the new TID plus the value increment of existing TIDs divided by the total municipal equalized value cannot exceed 12 percent.
 This limit also applies when adding territory.

 VII.
 Resources/Contact Information

 For more Tax Incremental Financing (TIF) information:

-- Visit the TIF Information page on our website - Contact us at tif@wisconsin.gov
+- Visit TIF Information on our website - Contact us at tif@wisconsin.gov or (608) 266-7750